mahesh052412/Comparison-of-effect-of-Inflation-in-Stock-market-Indices/README.md

 indices are frequently used as standards by which to compare the performance of mutual funds, ETFs, and individual equities.
 This study examines how stock market indices are affected by inflation both before and after the COVID-19 pandemic.
-The gradual increase in prices for goods and services, known as inflation, can have a big effect on the stock market.
-This is because inflation has the potential to lower money’s purchasing power, which can have an impact on both businesses and consumers. greater inflation may result in greater input costs for businesses, which may reduce their profitability.
+- The gradual increase in prices for goods and services, known as inflation, can have a big effect on the stock market.
+This is because inflation has the potential to lower money’s purchasing power, which can have an impact on both businesses and consumers.
+- Greater inflation may result in greater input costs for businesses, which may reduce their profitability.
 Increased inflation may lower customers’ purchasing power unless their earnings increase in line with it, which may have an effect on their shopping decisions.
-Prior to the COVID-19 epidemic, some stock kinds frequently performed better during times of excessive inflation. worth stocks, for instance, can provide investors both the possibility of capital growth and a consistent dividend income stream if they trade at a discount to their true worth.
+Prior to the COVID-19 epidemic, some stock kinds frequently performed better during times of excessive inflation.
+- Worth stocks, for instance, can provide investors both the possibility of capital growth and a consistent dividend income stream if they trade at a discount to their true worth.
 Similarly, investments in inflation-resistant industries like consumer staples, healthcare, and energy stocks can provide both